Visit the institution website for COVID‑19 updates

 Months of entry

-- You will be taught by leaders in the field, many of whom have worked with international and government organisations including the IMF, World Bank, UN, Commonwealth Secretariat and central banks.
+- You will be taught by experts in the field, many of whom have worked with international and government organisations including the IMF, World Bank, UN, the Asian Development Bank, Commonwealth Secretariat and central banks.

-- You will have the opportunity to enhance your learning by taking courses in other subjects at the University such as economic & social history and Central & East European studies.
+- In addition to a large choice of optional courses, you will have the opportunity to enhance your learning by taking courses in other subjects at the University such as Economic & Social History and Central & East European Studies.

 Information for international students